North Lantau Hospital

-North Lantau Hospital (北大嶼山醫院) is a rural general hospital in central Tung Chung, on Lantau Island, Hong Kong.
+North Lantau Hospital (北大嶼山醫院; NLTH) is a rural general hospital in central Tung Chung, on Lantau Island, Hong Kong.
 It was completed in late 2012 and began services on 24 September 2013.
 The hospital has a 24-hour accident and emergency service, and various outpatient services including the North Lantau Community Health Centre.
 This hospital belongs to Kowloon West Cluster of Hospital Authority.